-She received her BA from Stanford University and JD from the University of Virginia School of Law.
+Hill earned her BA in history and economics from Stanford University, followed by a law degree from the University of Virginia School of Law.

 Hill is a Member of Boards of Directors and Audit Committees of the domestic subsidiaries of Munich Re Group and is Chair of the Board of the National Cathedral School in Washington, DC.
 She is a member of the Pacific Council on International Policy, founding board member of the Council on Strategic Risks, and a member of the advisory board of One Concern.

 Alice Hill currently resides in Washington DC, also having enjoyed living and working in France, Japan, and Indonesia.